 You’ll feel more energised in a well-lit, airy space.
-Even if you’re converting an alcove, consider your lighting or choose an area with plenty of natural light and fresh air.
+Even if you’re converting an alcove, consider your lighting or choose an area with plenty of natural light and fresh air for your home office furniture.
 Install skylights or invest in ceiling dimmers and desk lamps.

 If you’re working from home never make do with a chair that you’d use to relax in.
 So forget sitting at a bar stool, dining chair or armchair.
 Offices spend thousands of pounds on chairs for their employees that are comfortable and ergonomically designed to sit on while working at a desk.
 Your back will thank you if you invest in a chair that says ‘I’m at work’.

 It’s essential to have a good internet connection so make sure you have a wifi booster to strengthen the signal when you’re working from home – especially if you’re using a space that’s a long way from your router or if other people are using it as well.
 Make sure you have plenty of stationery, a working printer, phone charging points close to your desk and a good mobile signal.
 Being well-equipped provides peace of mind and allows you to work efficiently.